pyz0123-cpu/update-analyzer/Readme.md

    ./update_analyzer

-Alternatively, you can you may also double‑click the update_analyzer executable in your file manager to run the application.
+Alternatively, you may also double‑click the `update_analyzer` executable in your file manager to run the application.
 This works because the file manager automatically sets the working directory to the bundle folder.

 ---

 ## Why This Tool Exists